deckerweb/genesis-whats-new-info/readme.txt

 == Changelog ==

 = 1.2.0 - 2018-04-20 =
+* New: Release on GitHub.com as well (for issues, development etc.), see here: [https://github.com/deckerweb/genesis-whats-new-info](https://github.com/deckerweb/genesis-whats-new-info)
+* New: New plugin banner and icon on wordpress.org
 * Fix: Make it work again, requires the newest Genesis version 2.6.0 or higher.
 * Tweak: A few subtle tweaks here and there.
-* Tweak: Updated translations.
+* Tweak: Updated translations and `.pot` file.

-= 1.1.1 (2014-02-02) =
+= 1.1.1 - 2014-02-02 =
-* BUGFIX: Fixed PHP notice.
+* Fix: Fixed PHP notice.

-= 1.1.0 (2014-01-27) =
+= 1.1.0 - 2014-01-27 =
-* NEW: Added Toolbar integration.
+* New: Added Toolbar integration.
-* UPDATE: Improved translation loading.
+* Update: Improved translation loading.
-* UPDATE: Minor code and readme adjustments :).
+* Update: Minor code and readme adjustments :).
-* UPDATE: Updated German translations and also the .pot file for all translators.
+* Update: Updated German translations and also the .pot file for all translators.

-= 1.0.0 (2013-07-16) =
+= 1.0.0 - 2013-07-16 =
 * Initial release
 * *NOTE:* This plugin is only for Genesis Version 1.9.x or higher!